bigbluebutton/bigbluebutton/docs/docs/new-features.md

 #### Select Random User feature removed and is now a plugin

 The functionality Select Random User which used to be part of the BigBlueButton core was removed.
-A plugin with the same functionality was developed and [made public](https://github.com/bigbluebutton/plugins/tree/main/pick-random-user-plugin).
+A plugin with the same functionality was developed and [made public](https://github.com/bigbluebutton/plugin-pick-random-user).

+#### Typed captions feature removed and is now a plugin

+We removed the built-in typed captions support given that we support several options for automatic captions which seem to be much more popular.
+We implemented a plugin for typed captions - [Typed captions plugin](https://github.com/bigbluebutton/plugin-typed-captions) which you could use instead.

+#### Removed userStatus

+The `userStatus` feature was replaced by `userReaction`.
+They were vastly overlapping, causing some confusion when using and maintaining.

 #### Upgrade of config editing tool yq